N3RDIUM/old-dotfiles/README.md

     - You know what I'm talking about

 # Known issues
-- [ ] This is made specifically for a 1920x1080 monitor, manual modifications are required for other monitor sizes
+- [x] This is made specifically for a 1920x1080 monitor, manual modifications are required for other monitor sizes [FIXED!]

 # Installation